Skip to content

 export type Operation = 'multiply' | 'add' | 'divide';

-Now we can import the type and use a type assertion to tell the TypeScript compiler what type a variable has:
+Now we can import the type and use the type assertion as to tell the TypeScript compiler what type a variable has:

 import { calculator, Operation } from './calculator';